apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Marvel’s 2025 TV Slate Revealed, Including First Looks at ‘Wonder Man,’ Animated ‘Spider-Man’ and ‘Wakanda’ Shows**
+**Georgia prosecutors investigating allegations of election fraud**

-You can read more about it [here](https://variety.com/2024/tv/news/marvel-tv-wonder-man-daredevil-spider-man-wakanda-first-looks-1236194677/).
+You can read more about it [here](https://www.aljazeera.com/news/2024/10/30/georgia-prosecutors-investigating-allegations-of-election-fraud).

 ## Requirements
 - Python 3.8